Le Mans Prototypes

 This category includes two groups:

-A group destined more specially to amateurs drivers (LMGTE-AM).
+A group destined more especially to amateur drivers (LMGTE AM)

 Normally aspirated engines: 5500 cc maximum